Notes from the Field

 Children of Incarcerated Parents

-For two years, Family Service Association of Monroe County
+For two years, Family Service Association of Monroe County addressed the issues facing incarcerated parents and their

 sadness, depression, and guilt.
 The behavioral consequences for these